archywillhe/0a-Jekyll/_posts/2015-07-03-backup-your-code-every-n-minutes-with-git-and-watch.md

 It is a nightmare.
 (Imagine happily committing your code only to learn all that you've written & tested no longer exist in the current dimensions in space-time.)

-I still don't have a clue what's causing this bug.
+I still don't have a clue what is the cause.
+(I only have a few plug-ins installed.
+I don't think the plug-ins have to do with it.)
 But it has happened quite a few times and I have had my losses.
 Until I figure out what's causing the strange phenomenon and get it fixed, I need to start taking precaution.

 Here is a simple system that uses [`watch`](http://linux.die.net/man/1/watch) with the help of `git` to make backup of every single file in a directory every 90 seconds: